Sunday, June 14, 2026

 Issue 5October 13–19, 2025Synthesised from 6 sources

-Visa published its Trusted Agent Protocol (TAP) this week 1, a credential and authorisation standard for agents operating within the Visa network.
+Visa published the Visa Trusted Agent Protocol (TAP) this week 1, a credential and authorisation standard for agents operating within the Visa network.
 TAP defines token formats, delegation scopes, and revocation mechanisms for agent-initiated transactions.
 Walmart simultaneously opened a ChatGPT-powered checkout feature to US customers 2, the second major retail platform to deploy an agent-initiated purchase flow following ACP Instant Checkout.

-McKinsey & Company released a study on agentic commerce adoption 3 documenting conversion rate differentials between agent-assisted and standard purchase flows across a sample of retail deployments.
+McKinsey & Company released a study on agentic commerce adoption 3 documenting answer-engine-optimization (AEO) conversion rate differentials between agent-assisted and standard purchase flows across a sample of retail deployments.
 The study covers category-level data on which product types see the largest impact from agent-assisted discovery and checkout.

-Visa TAP is the third network-layer protocol published in five weeks, following Google’s AP2 4 and Mastercard’s Agent Pay APIs 5.
+Visa TAP is the third network-layer protocol published in five weeks, following Google’s AP2 4 and the Mastercard Agent Pay APIs 5.
 Walmart’s deployment runs on the ChatGPT platform, which also hosts ACP Instant Checkout 6; the two features target different entry points — Walmart’s is retailer-initiated via its own product integration, ACP spans any participating merchant.

 Three lanes were active in the same week for the first time in the tracking period: Payments (Visa TAP), Pilots (Walmart checkout), and AEO (McKinsey study).
 The simultaneous activity across protocol publication, live retail deployment, and independent research marks a shift from infrastructure-only weeks.